Aschteroth/azureML/README.md

 - Model Training
 - Model Testing (using the BanditPolicy as early stopping policy for computational efficiency; model performance benchmark: Accuracy)
 - Saving the best-performing Model for later use
--

 We use a provided script named train.py, to control all steps except for the Hyperparameter sampling, which is controlled by HyperDrive.

 ## AutoML
-AutoML provides a wide variety of algorithms to work with, supporting classification, regression and time-series forecasting problems.
-The exit criteria is specified in order to stop the training which ensures the resources are not used once the objectives are met.
-This helps save on costs.
-Due to the fact that we were utilize a Udacity Virtual Machine for Azure we could only specify a length of 30 minutes for an experiment prior to it timing out.
-However we were able to iterate through the following model pipelines (with their results):
+AutoML provides a wide variety of algorithms to work with, e.g. classification, regression and time-series forecasting problems.
+The exit criteria is specified in order to stop the training which to save on computational resources therefore saving cost.
+Due to the fact that we utilized a VM from Udacity, we could only specify a length of 30 minutes for an experiment prior to it timing out.

 ## Pipeline comparison
 The difference in accuracy was miniscule, with an accuracy of 0.9086 for the HyperDrive and 0.9164 for the AutoML run.
 The HyperDrive was faster than the AutoML run though.